Free-Enterprise Small Government Vs. Big Government Progressivism and “The Vast-Right Wing Conspiracy”

 TIP: Part of the conservative coalition strategy is the use of propaganda to get a wide range of different conservative factions to adopt each other’s single-voter issue ideologies (since each faction is not popular enough to win elections on their own, but in a “Big Tent” they are a force).
 See How The Religious Right Pioneered Propaganda As News.
 This happens on the left too, but it helps explain why the conservative platform can seem like such a hodge podge of sparse ideas (like religious values + everyone for themselves capitalism + states’ rights + war on drugs, for example).

-To start, below are trailers for a few movies that show how right-wing media uses a variety of underhanded tactics to sway voters toward their side and against the other.
+To start, below are trailers for a few movies/documentaries/TV shows that explain how right-wing media uses a variety of underhanded tactics to sway voters toward their side and against the other.

-To spoil the punchline, the theme here is going to be using emotion (see political emotion) and spin (see propaganda) by both parties to get people to buy into a host of single-voter-issue planks and ideological viewpoints.
+To spoil the punchline, the theme here is going to be using emotion (see political emotion) and spin (see propaganda) by both parties to get people to buy into a host of single-voter-issue planks and ideological viewpoints (and then using funding to get politicians to go along with the plan).

-This is to say, emotion is being used to manipulate public opinion purposefully by political strategists and entities like media outlets.
+This is to say, emotion is being used to manipulate public opinion purposefully by political strategists and entities like media outlets, and money is being used to influence politicians.

 TIP: When you watch the videos below, consider that for almost every tactic used by the right-wing there is a sort of left-wing equivalent (and vice versa).